What Are the Standard Working Hours In Mexico?

 This tiered system ensures that employees are fairly compensated for additional work and discourages excessive overtime.

 Employees are entitled to a minimum rest period of 30 minutes during the workday if they work more than 6 hours.
 Between shifts, there should be a rest period of at least 12 hours.
+Employees are also entitled to short breaks, typically lasting 15 minutes for every four hours worked.
+All employees are legally entitled to at least one full rest day per week, usually observed on Sunday.
 Specific industries or roles may have additional requirements to ensure adequate rest and prevent fatigue.
 Employers are responsible for ensuring compliance with these regulations to promote a healthy work environment.

 Night shifts in Mexico are defined as work performed between 8:00 PM and 6:00 AM.
 Employees working night shifts are limited to 7 hours per night and 42 hours per week.
 While Mexican labor law does not mandate additional pay for night shifts or weekend work, employers may offer extra compensation or benefits to attract and retain employees willing to work during these times.